duckduckgo/duckduckhack-docs/frontend-reference/cheat-sheet-reference.md

 ## Special Characters

-### Code Blocks

-**Brackets, `[ ]`, or braces, `{ }`, are used to wrap key combinations in code blocks.** For convenience, if you include no brackets or braces, the entire string will be shown in a code block.

-*Note: It does not matter whether you use brackets or braces - they both wrap text in code blocks.*

-### Line Breaks and Tabs
+### Line Breaks and Tabs in the `key` Property

 Newlines and tabs can be useful in many cases, including code blocks.
+The following work when used in the `key` property:

 - Any literal `\n` in the JSON will be converted to a `<br>` in the generated HTML
 - Any literal `\t` in the JSON will be converted to `&nbsp;&nbsp;` in the generated HTML